 A title is a document that shows legal ownership and displays the owner's name and address as well as any lien holder(s) (such as a bank or credit union) financing the vehicle.

 If you are an Idaho resident and you have an Idaho driver's license, then you must title and register your motorcycle.
-The state considers you a resident if you have made Idaho your home continuously for at least the last 90 days, and you are not a full-time student who can claim residency in another state.

 Within 30 days of purchasing your motorcycle in Idaho, you must title it.
 Pushing it off until after that period will cost you a $20 late-filing penalty.